Keana Nadeshiko Rice Mask: The Drugstore Sheet Mask I Keep Going Back To

 I’m a rice girl, both in my diet and skincare.

-Made in Japan from 100% domestically-produced rice, the serum is formulated to minimise the appearance of large pores while hydrating the skin.
+Made in Japan from 100% domestically-produced rice, the mask serum is formulated to minimise the appearance of large pores while hydrating the skin.
 However, as with Japanese sheet masks, the product is not alcohol and paraben-free.
 Key ingredients include:

 • Fermented rice liquid (i.e. sake) – moisturises skin